evanwill/_drafts/_notes/linux-intro.md

 Based in the USA, [Red Hat](https://www.redhat.com/) is one of the largest open-source enterprise software companies, providing support, development, and Linux OS to major corporations.
 It is a good choice to learn if you are interested in working with enterprise environments.
-Uses `yum` configuration and `.rpm` packages.
+Uses `yum` or `dnf` configuration and `.rpm` packages.

-- [Fedora](https://getfedora.org/), open project sponsored by Red Hat with a focus on free-software
+- [Fedora](https://getfedora.org/), open project sponsored by Red Hat with a focus on free-software.
+Considered fairly cutting edge with two new versions each year, a testing ground for RHEL, yet stable enough for most users.
 - [Red Hat Enterprise Linux (RHEL)](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux), an industry standard, non-free
 - [CentOS](https://www.centos.org/), free community supported RHEL
 - [Scientific Linux](https://www.scientificlinux.org/), free RHEL-based OS developed by Fermilab for high performance scientific computing environments
 - [Fedora Spins](https://spins.fedoraproject.org/), alternative desktops
-    - [Sugar](http://wiki.sugarlabs.org/go/Sugar_on_a_Stick/Installation), unique kid focused distro originally developed for One Laptop per Child project
+    - [Sugar](https://spins.fedoraproject.org/en/soas/), unique kid focused distro originally developed for One Laptop per Child project
 - [Fedora Labs](https://labs.fedoraproject.org/), specialized distros from science to games
 - [Korora](https://kororaproject.org/), nice looking beginner friendly